New World Screwworm Threat

 “Farm Rescue’s mission is to keep family farms intact during times of crises,” said Bill Gross, Founder and President of Farm Rescue.
 “Family farms, which make up 97% of U.S. farms, are vital to sustaining our communities and our future.
 Our collaboration with Heaven Hill Grain to Glass will bolster our ability to provide essential support to more farm families, ensuring they can continue their operations and sustain their livelihoods.”

 Tim Sullivan, Executive Director of Farm Rescue, added, “Support from companies like Heaven Hill profoundly impacts our capacity to assist family farms in need.
 Their commitment to quality and community resonates deeply with our mission, and we are grateful for their partnership.”
-A portion of every sale of Heaven Hill Grain to Glass – up to $100,000 annually – will be donated to Farm Rescue.
+A portion of every sale of Heaven Hill Grain to Glass – up to $100,000 annually – will go to donations for Farm Rescue.

 “We are honored to partner with Farm Rescue as part of our Family Farms First initiative,” continued Shapira.
 “Their efforts align perfectly with our values at Heaven Hill, where we understand the dedication and resilience needed to keep a family business thriving for generations.
 This investment will make a meaningful impact on the lives of those who sustain our communities and our way of life.”